phpMussel/phpMussel/_docs/readme.EN.txt

    All other signatures follow the format:
     NAME:HEX:FROM:TO
-   Where NAME is the name to cite for that signature and HEX is a hexidecimal-encoded segment of the file intended to be matched by the given signature.
+   Where NAME is the name to cite for that signature and HEX is a hexadecimal-encoded segment of the file intended to be matched by the given signature.
 FROM and TO are optional parameters, indicting from which and to which positions in the source data to check against (not supported by the mail function).